kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1969</span> Bernabe Buscayno organizes the New People's Army (NPA), the CPP's armed wing, to give their message of communist dystopia more bite.

-- <span class=year>1971</span> Nur Misuari and Muslim leaders in Mindanao establish the Moro National Liberation Front, aiming to create a separate Islamic country in southern Philippines, where they can do the exploiting of their fellow Muslims instead of the Christian leaders in Manila.
+- <span class=year>1971</span> Nur Misuari and Muslim leaders in Mindanao establish the Moro National Liberation Front, aiming to create a separate Islamic country in southern Philippines where they can do the exploiting of their fellow Muslims instead of the Christian leaders in Manila.

 - <span class=year>1972</span> Super Robots Voltes V and Mazinger Z attack Manila with the help of local Filipino communist cadres; President Marcos places country under Martial Law.

-- <span class=year>1973</span> First Lady Imelda Marcos buys her 17th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."
+- <span class=year>1973</span> First Lady Imelda Marcos buys her 37th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."

 - <span class=year>1974</span> Marcos realizes the country has a valuable and virtually inexhaustible commodity for trade: Filipinos.
-He creates government agencies to select and certify the best varieties for export, first to the Middle East, then to the rest of the world.
+He creates government agencies to select the best varieties for export, first to the Middle East, then to the rest of the world.

 - <span class=year>1974</span> Hiroo Onoda, the first-ever *hikikomori*, comes out of his cave and surrenders in Lubang Island, Mindoro.
 His hideout reveals World War II-era rifles, discarded cups of instant ramen, and a massive collection of manga.